felikemath/research_projects/project1.md

 <video width="640" height="640" controls>
 <source src="{{ "/assets/images/project1/Projectile_animation.mp4" | relative_url }}" type="video/mp4">
 </video>
-<br>Figure 11 Animation of the 4 optimizers’ update paths from the starting point to the minimum loss.
 </p>

 We observed a few differences between the two scenarios.